-Orchestral Auditions for strings students are held once a year and from September 2013 will be conducted from behind a screen.
+Orchestral Auditions for strings students are held once a year and are conducted from behind a screen.
 All students will be seated in the various orchestral projects according to the result of their orchestral audition.

-Leaders classes are organised for those students leading sections for each project, and sectionals and strings tutti rehearsals are lead by a variety of specialists.
+Leaders classes are organised for those students leading sections for each project, and sectionals and strings tutti rehearsals are led by a variety of specialists.